Wyatt-Cox-student/SDEV265-Project/README.md

 ## to do

-fix data pull stuff (broken genre, players, overview)

-connect to thegamesdb.net (in testing)
+connect to thegamesdb.net (done ready to put in main code)

 data that we need to pull from thegamesdb.net

     images, game name, game ID, Genre, platform, release date, players, and overview/description

-display thegamesdb.net info in data section (in testing)
+display thegamesdb.net info in data section (done ready to put in main code)

 work on layout and design